Joe-BN/Joe-BN/README.md

 # Joseph B. Ng'era

-**'A Young Developer'**
+**"A Young Developer with a Passion for Creation"**
+---

-My name is Joseph Ng'era, form Kenya.
+Hi, I'm Joseph from Kenya.

-From the moment I first dicovered that I could do more than just consume content via my pc, I was hooked.
-The inner curiousity in me drove me to want to know more about this power to code.
-From one small project to the next, I was driven to learm more and more.
-I love the feeling of creating.
-I think that Progrmming has helped me do just that.
-I encourage others like myself to hop along and join the journey.
+Discovering I could create rather than just consume sparked my passion for coding.
+Driven by curiosity, I embrace the journey.
+Programming fuels my love for creation, and I encourage others to join the adventure.

 ---